 This happened in the Otter Incident.
 The river had flooded and a large otter was in search of food.
 Yes, they will eat ducks.

-Maggie came to get me to tell me something bad was happening in the garden (there is a certain ‘alarm’ quack).
-We went rushing down to discover chaos.
-Louis, our first white call duck, had rounded up the females and they were huddled by the cockerel, along with the chickens.
+Maggie came to get me, telling me something bad was happening in the garden (there is a certain ‘alarm’ quack).
+I went rushing down to discover chaos.
+Louis, my first white call duck, had rounded up the females and they were huddled by the cockerel, along with the chickens.
 George and Sir Studly were missing.

-We called their names and heard an answering quack from the neighbours garden.
-We ran around and climbed in to find a scared Studly waiting to be collected.
+I called their names and heard an answering quack from the neighbours garden.
+Running around, I climbed in to find a scared Studly waiting to be collected.
 He cuddled against me, tucking his head into my neck as we went back into our own garden.
-I put him with the others, under the watchful eye of the cockerel and we continued the search.
+I put him with the others, under the watchful eye of the cockerel and continued the search.

 Collecting up Maggie we both went calling for George.
-We searched all along the lower garden and river whilst Mr P searched the upper garden.
-And then I saw a low flying bird come from across the river.
+We searched all along the lower garden, river and then the upper garden.
+And it was there I saw a low flying bird come from across the river.
 He flew up and into the upper garden.
-Pumpjack called out ‘he’s here!’

 You see, ducks recognise their names, and they recognise their boundaries.
 But to make it back ‘home’ you may need to guide them back by calling them repeatedly.

-When we moved to our current home, we decided to be cautious as our garden although enclosed and a very good sized, was certainly not as large as the Chateau’s.
+When I moved to my next home, I decided to be cautious as the garden although enclosed and a very good sized, was certainly not as large as the Chateau’s.

 For the first time I clipped my ducks’ wings.
 Even though it would not be permanent, and they would be able to fly again when they moulted, I cried whilst cutting their flight feathers*.
 It really felt like I was curtailing their liberty, and also possibly making them more vulnerable to predators.
 But since I did not yet know what their home life would be like, it was for the best.
 They were still able to do little hops, rather like when they first learned to fly, but they couldn’t get any loft.